netanelravid/The-Pragmatic-Programmer-tips/README.md

 The book **The Pargmatic Programmer** made me to realize that code writing its just a side effect as a developer.

 Right now I'm reading this book and I'm collecting some tips during my journey.
-I will write here some tips from time to time, hope it will be useful to you.
+I will write here some of my own tips from time to time, and also the tips mentioned which mentioned by the authors. hope it will be useful to you.

-I've also include the tips which already mentioned in the book, it will be colorized)
+Tips icons:

-The TPP book tips will be :book:
+- The TPP book tips will be :book:

-My tips will be :black_nib:
+- My tips will be :black_nib:

 **Note: Read the book!! those tips are just a good-to-keep cheatsheet**